2017 Drug Trends in Kansas City

 Residential Rehab Centers

 Sometimes a patient needs to remove themselves from the toxic environment that is causing them to be drawn to drugs.
 Checking into a residential rehab center affords the patient a chance to get sober and cleaned up in a supervised, hygienic and calm environment.

 42% of teenagers surveyed in Kansas City claimed that they got to experiment with drugs for the first time, with drugs supplied by their friends.

 One method that is being touted in many schools is children’s drug education.
 Children in Kansas City are exposed to drugs at almost every place, including school.
 78% of teenagers say that they know someone who is involved with marijuana dealings, whether it’s actually smoking or using the substance or selling it.
 This figure means that 7 out every 10 children have been exposed to cannabis before the age of 18.
 Without sufficient information, it is easy for children to become lost in the drug world at an early age.

 Schools have started introducing drug updates at parent student teacher meetings because of the need to keep parents in the know.
 If 46% of high school kids have experimented with marijuana by the time they leave high school, who knows what else they have been up to?

 Schools in Kansas City are pushing to start teaching children from an early age.
 Research by the DEA shows that by the age of 12 most children have already started experimenting with prescription medication.
-Hence there is need for both parental and children’s awareness to this drug issue.
+Hence there is a need for both parents and children’s awareness of this drug issue.